 Open a Word document and start writing your statement in it.
 You can edit the document as much as you like in Word and then simply copy and paste it into the application form when you're ready.

 Write a concise, factual description of what you did, like the successful examples below.
+Remember you only have a 200 word limit so make every word count.

 Accurately describe your time commitment for each experience.